Pacific Northwest Massage Therapists Retreat

 STEP 1: You will register for your lodging directly through Breitenbush Hot Springs Retreat and Conference Center.
 We’ll link you to their lodging registration website below; keep reading.

-STEP 2: Come back here to register for continuing education classes with Pacific Northwest School of Massage after you register for lodging.
+STEP 2: Come back here to register for continuing education classes and activities with Pacific Northwest School of Massage after you register for lodging.

 Questions?
 Please read our frequently asked questions.
 If you don’t find what you need there, please email us or call Laurie at 206-250-8087.